aloobun/ccpem-modified/README.md

 # ccpem-modified
 ---
 A modified dataset consisting of English dialogs between a user and an assistant discussing movie preferences in natural language.
 In the foundational dataset, it initially had 502 records.
-To enhance the dataset's scope, I expanded it to include a total of 12,000 records.

 ## Dataset Information